A delicious Filipino dish featuring shredded chicken, wrapped in banana leaves with rice.

 FAQS

-What are the best ways to store leftover Pastil?
+1. What is the best way to store leftover Pastil?

 To store leftover Pastil, allow them to cool completely, then wrap them tightly in plastic wrap or place them in an airtight container.
-They can be refrigerated for up to 3 days or frozen for up to a month.
-When ready to eat, reheat them in a steamer or microwave until heated through.
+They can be refrigerated for up to 3 days or frozen for up to 2 months.
+To reheat, simply steam them again until warmed through.

-How do I make banana leaves pliable for wrapping Pastil?
+4. How do I make the banana leaves more pliable for wrapping Pastil?

 To make banana leaves pliable, you can briefly pass them over an open flame or dip them in hot water.
 This process softens the leaves, making them easier to fold without tearing when wrapping your Pastil.